nitin42/terminal-in-react/README.md

 * prop `hideTopBar` to hide the top bar altogether.
 * prop `allowTabs` to allow multiple tabs.

-Follow me on Twitter [@NTulswani](https://twitter.com/NTulswani) for new updates and progress 😄

 ## API

 **component props**